fentyhall/sinatra-intro-code-challenge/README.md

 # Sinatra Introduction

 ## Part 1: Conceptual questions
 1. What's a web framework?
+Collection of codes, models, macros, variables

 2. What's MVC?
 Describe the division of responsibility of each component.

 3. What are the two main type of HTTP requests we can send?

 ## Part 2: Coding Challenge - Building a Sinatra Application